 What is a user story?

 In agile software development, a user story is a brief, plain-language explanation of a feature or functionality written from a user’s point of view.
-Many agile experts also describe a user story as the smallest unit of product development work that can lead to a complete element of user functionality.
+Many agile experts also describe a stories as the smallest unit of product development work that can lead to a complete element of user functionality.

-Product teams choose to break development work into user stories instead of product features or product requirements for several reasons, including:
+Product teams choose to break development work into user stories instead of product features or product requirements for several reasons.

-- User stories represent bite-sized deliverables that can fit in sprints, whereas not all full features can.
+- Represent bite-sized deliverables that can fit in sprints, whereas not all full features can.

-- User stories help the team focus on real people, rather than abstract features
+- Help the team focus on real people, rather than abstract features

-- User stories build momentum by giving development teams a feeling of progress
+- Build momentum by giving development teams a feeling of progress

 What does a user story look like?